Morning After Pill

 -

-All morning after pills are effective when taken correctly and within the time frame, but studies show that ellaOne is slightly more effective.
-It can also be taken up to 5 days after sex.
+All morning after pills are effective when taken correctly and within the appropriate time frame.
+However, studies show that ellaOne is slightly more effective (it’s about 98% effective, compared to 95% for Levonelle). ellaOne can also be taken up to 5 days after sex, whereas Levonelle is only effective for 3 days.

 -